 Nothing can top his 2018 season.
 Not only did he help the Red Sox win the World Series over the Dodgers, he also won the American League MVP, the batting title, and was easily the best player in baseball.
 It truly was a season for the ages.

-In February 2020, Betts and starting pitcher David Price were traded from Boston to Los Angeles in exchange for outfielder Alex Verdugo, catcher Connor Wong and shortstop Jeter Downs.
+Two years later in February 2020, Betts and starting pitcher David Price were traded from Boston to Los Angeles in exchange for outfielder Alex Verdugo, catcher Connor Wong and shortstop Jeter Downs.

 Mookie Betts Can Bowl